A transformational approach to collective behavior: Generative AI Simulation and control

 Multi Layer Perceptrons (MLPs) \citep{goodfellow16} are used to approximate the functions.
 The derivative functions are calculated by back propagating the MLPs.
 It is important that Rectified Linear Units (ReLUs) are used as activation functions in the MLPs because the MLPs are approximating analytic functions which are maximally flat, but do have a limited number of singularities where the derivative is discontinuous.
 MLPs with ReLUs are very good at doing this since they are universal piecewise linear approximators with discontinuities in the derivative.

+Given the inputs ($p_0$, $q_0$, $d\tau$) and outputs ($p$, $q$), minimize the action $S_P(q)$, and the $L_2$ norm of the difference between the predicted $(p_p,q_p)$ and the simulated $(p,q)$.
 There is a non-trivial detail in the training.
 Although one has the inputs ($p_0$, $q_0$, $d\tau$) and outputs ($p$, $q$), what is $dE$?
 For a conservative system with no external force being applied $dE=0$, but that is not the case with this dataset.
 The solution is to use the encoder $E(p,q)$ to estimate $dE=E(p,q)-E(p_0,q_0)$, using the target outputs as an input to estimate $E(p,q)$, as shown in Fig.~\ref{training.dE.fig}.
 If this workflow is being used to train a surrogate where the external force is part of the dynamics that is being modeled, a model for the external force $F_\text{ext}(\omega_Q,Q)$ needs to be estimated using an MLP so that $dE= \omega_Q \, F_\text{ext}(\omega_Q,Q) \, d\tau$, as shown in Fig.~\ref{dissipation.fig}.
 If the force is resistive, diffusive friction $F_\text{ext}=-\epsilon_P \, \omega_Q$, where $\epsilon_P \ll J_0 \equiv E_0/\omega_0$.
 In this case, Rayleigh's Dissipation Function can be defined

 so that

 You could view the estimation of $F_\text{ext}(\omega_Q,Q)$ as an estimation of Rayleigh's Dissipation Function where

 Since one now has a solution of the HJB equation that has estimated the analytic Hamiltonian $H(\beta)$, one can now find the equilibriums $\beta^*$ or $P^*$ where